If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 - Kilimanjaro Christian Medical Center (Moshi)

 - Visit this website pimacovid.moh.go.tz and enter your details to arrange a test.
-The cost of the test is around $100 and needs to be paid online in Tanzanian Shillings (which is Sh230,000).
+The cost of the test is between $80-$100 and needs to be paid online in Tanzanian Shillings (which is roughly Sh230,000).

 - Unfortunately, the testing centres in Moshi and Arusha only collect samples.
 These are then sent off to the National Laboratory in Dar es Salaam.
 This means it can take anywhere from 24 hours to 72 hours to receive a result.
 There are no rapid testing centres in Tanzania.